Jeremy Clarkson: Politics

-In September 2022, he described socialists as "disgusting people".
+In September 2022, Clarkson described socialists as "disgusting people".
 Following the death of Queen Elizabeth II, Clarkson shared a statement written by Boris Johnson on Twitter and captioned it "I was trying to think of something to say but Boris Johnson has said it all" and referred to the Queen as a "magnificent monarch".
 In January 2023, Clarkson argued a left-wing "coup" had silently taken place in British politics, media and culture, writing "We laugh as they change the name of the Sir Francis Drake Primary School to something less slavey.
 We think it's all a big joke.
 But it isn't.
 Think about what typically happens in a military operation and then look what the woke left has done here."
-He finished "At least Arthur Scargill had the decency to get on a soapbox and state his aims in public.
+He added: "At least Arthur Scargill had the decency to get on a soapbox and state his aims in public.
 This lot don't.
 They sit at home, hiding in the impenetrable shadow of anonymity, inventing new rules to ensnare anyone and everyone they deem to be unworthy."

-In a March 2023 column for The Times, Clarkson criticised the response to JK Rowling's comments on transgender issues.
-He wrote that "she wasn't just cancelled.
-She was erased.
-They put her in the delete bin and then afterwards, all her former fans and even the actors and actresses she'd made famous emptied the bin into a landfill site."
-However, in the same article, Clarkson also argued that the existence of transgender people was not a new phenomenon, drawling parallels between the arrests of Alan Turing and Lucy Hicks Anderson, and that society could grow to accept trans people in the same way it has homosexuals.
-However, Clarkson also accused teenage members of transgender rights movements of turning the debate into a culture war.
-He concluded, "I realise, of course, that the whole trans debate has been hijacked by lunatics who glue themselves to stuff and claim to be from a gender that doesn't even exist, and I know too that there is some kind of civil war going on between fiercely women women and women who just say they're women.
-This creates a noise that's annoying to most of us, but think how infuriating it must be to those who really were born in the wrong body?"
+Brexit

+Clarkson opposed Brexit and supported a Remain vote in the 2016 United Kingdom European Union membership referendum.
+Three days before the referendum, he and fellow Top Gear presenter James May posted a video stating their support.
+He stated that Britain "on its own, has little influence on the world stage", and favoured the UK remaining in the European Union and it being turned into a US-like "United States of Europe", with one army, one currency, and one unifying set of values.
+In 2019, Clarkson said: "Europe has to punish us—they can't allow us to leave without being damaged because then everyone will want to go.
+We don't want to go if we're going to be damaged."
+In a January 2019 interview with LBC, Clarkson called Brexit voters "coffin-dodging idiots", though also criticised the younger voters, who overwhelmingly supported Remain, for their voting inactivity.

 Criticism of Keir Starmer

-Since 2024, Clarkson has been extremely critical of Prime Minister Keir Starmer and the Labour Party.
-Clarkson attended the England farmers' protests in London where he called tax hikes a "hammer blow to the back of the head" of British agriculture.
+Clarkson was very critical of Keir Starmer and his government following Labour's victory in the 2024 United Kingdom general election.
+Clarkson attended the England farmers' protests in London, calling tax hikes a "hammer blow to the back of the head" of British agriculture.
 Clarkson later labelled Starmer "a nightmare for farmers".
-Starmer is banned from Clarkson's pub, The Farmer's Dog, near Burford; Conservative leader Kemi Badenoch was however invited to discuss Starmer's tax and the future of farming.
+Starmer is banned from Clarkson's pub, the Farmer's Dog, near Burford; Conservative leader Kemi Badenoch was invited to discuss Starmer's tax and the future of farming.
+In December 2025, Clarkson said that all Labour MPs were banned from his pub apart from Markus Campbell-Savours.